ustceewy/NLOS-R2/README.md

 ## Dataset Preparation

-1. Download dataset
+1. Download dataset.

 You can download the dataset through the link below.

 > link: https://pan.baidu.com/s/1INXzut7mu79NkpRcD1s-bw
 > password: 16fe

-2. Organize the files structure of the dataset
+2. Organize the files structure of the dataset.

 We recommend organizing the dataset according to the following structure: